Destinations Italy Sardinia

 On Cannonau & Vermentino

 Sardinia's two wines.
-Cannonau is the red — Sardinian Grenache, big, bramble-fruited, often around 14–15% ABV, the wine the centenarians of the Barbagia Blue Zone are credited with.
-Vermentino is the white — 85% of Italy's Vermentino grows here, sharp, lemon-and-salt, perfect with anything from the sea.
+Cannonau is the red — Sardinian Grenache, big, bramble-fruited, often around 14–15% ABV.
+Vermentino is the white — sharp, lemon-and-salt, perfect with anything from the sea.
 Both are €15–30 in shops for the good ones.
 Drink local.
 The mainland Italian list is what every other Italian region has.

 On mirto & the digestivo ritual

 Don't skip the digestivo at the end of dinner.
 Mirto is the local move — myrtle-berry liqueur, dark purple, herbal-bitter-sweet, served chilled in shot glasses.
-Filu 'e Ferru is the other, a clear grappa-like spirit that gets its name ("iron thread") from being hidden underground during Prohibition with a wire marker on the surface.
+Filu 'e Ferru is the other — a clear grappa-like spirit whose name translates as "iron thread."
 Both are usually offered on the house at the end of a serious meal.

 On the inland night